Frequently Asked Questions and Answers

 For severe injuries such as scissored blades causing lacerations, or puncture wounds causing a lacerated esophagus or perforated stomach, the sword swallower may feel a sudden icy-hot burning sensation or have a difficulty breathing, and should be RUSHED immediately to the nearest hospital or emergency room for immediate treatment to prevent bleeding to death.
 In some cases, the doctor may need to open up the patient in order to repair the injury or stop fluids from filling and contaminating the thoraxic chamber around the heart, give blood transfusions, antibiotics to prevent infection, etc. In cases like this, it helps to have your SSAI membership ID card with your emergency contact information, blood type and other information handy whenever performing in case of emergency.

-For minor scrapes in the back of the throat and upper esophagus causing sore throats, many sword swallowers drink ice water to help stop the bleeding, take antibiotics and heavy doses of healing vitamins such as vitamin C, A and E, and some sword swallowers drink Aloe Vera juice from places such as Kiss My Aloe or Fruit of the Earth to help heal the esophagus quicker.
+For minor scrapes in the back of the throat and upper esophagus causing sore throats, many sword swallowers drink ice water to help stop the bleeding, take antibiotics and heavy doses of healing vitamins such as vitamin C, A and E, and some sword swallowers drink Aloe Vera juice from places such as Fruit of the Earth to help heal the esophagus quicker.
 To help relieve the pain of the "sword throat", many sword swallowers gargle with hot saltwater, or take cough drops such as Fisherman's Friend or Hall's Mentholyptus, or Chloraseptic throat lozenges.
 Some over-the-counter or prescription products designed to treat heartburn, acid reflux, dysphagia and other upper GI issues such as Nexium, Prevacid, Prilosec, or Zantac may help in healing the esophagus more quickly.
 (If you are a product manufacturer who is interested in having us test or endorse your products in exchange for advertising commercials or corporate sponsorship, please contact us).

 Some sword swallowing injuries may cause so much severe pain that it may be difficult to eat solid food or swallow for several days or weeks.
 Below is a list of suggestions compiled from a recent survey of sword swallowers of things that sword swallowers have taken after minor sword swallowing injuries:

-After an injury, many sword swallowers stay away from taking aspirin and other diuretics that thin the blood, prevent clotting, and cause the sword swallower to bleed easily or acids that can irritate the stomach.
-Some things that doctors have recommended to AVOID ingesting after a sword swallowing injury:
+After an injury, many sword swallowers stay away foods or drinks containing acids that can irritate the stomach, or abstain from taking aspirin and other diuretics that thin the blood, prevent clotting, and cause the sword swallower to bleed easily.

 Suggestions from sword swallowers for healing and recuperating after the injury: